Public Art Leading Wayfinding

 - A poetry trail (this will not be completed in this phase of the work, but is a project for the future that will connect the town centre to the new housing estates on Wenman Road)

-In July 2021 Thame Town Council announced the successful appointment of Nicola Henshaw who is leading the way in implementing some new Public Art across Thame, funded by Section 106 monies.
-Nicola has worked on many public art projects and the Public Art Working Group was drawn to both the quality of her craftmanship as well as her passion for engaging with the community.
-In her own words:
+In July 2021 Thame Town Council announced the successful appointment of public artist, Nicola Henshaw to lead on this work.
+Nicola (pictured top left) has previously worked on many public art projects and the Town Council was drawn to both the quality of her craftmanship as well as her passion for engaging with the community.
+Find out more about here https://nicolahenshaw.co.uk/

-In the summer of 2021, between the Covid restrictions we faced that year, Pat Winslow, a professional storyteller, was brought in by Nicola to deliver workshops to develop a ‘Story of Thame’.
-The workshops engaged people from all sections of our community, children and adults, people new to Thame and those who have lived here their whole life.
+In the summer of 2021, in-between the Covid restrictions we faced that year, Nicola delivered a series of workshops in the community.
+She brought in Pat Winslow, a professional storyteller, to deliver workshops to develop a ‘Story of Thame’.
+Workshops were delivered over four days, engaging people from all sections of our community, children and adults, people new to Thame and those who have lived here their whole life.
 Through these workshops a story was created that weaves elements of Thame’s history into a magical and intriguing tale of adventure set in three locations, in three very different times.

-Each way marker will contain imagery and words associated with Thame and the story.
-The cut out elements of the markers frame views in Thame that you will be able to learn about through a QR codes which will take you to a webpage with more information.
-These webpages will also allow you to find out more about each element of the totem and what it represents, delving into both the history and heritage of Thame touched on in the story, as well thinking about the future of our town.
+Each way marker contains imagery and words associated with both Thame and the story.
+Each totem will also contain a QR code which will take you to a webpage.
+These webpages will allow you to find out more about each element of the totem and what it represents, delving into both the history and heritage of Thame touched on in the story, as well as encouraging you to think about the future of our town.

 Naming the Trail